Improving Quality of Life for People with Heart/Lung Disease

 Phase III (Get Up and Go)

-Get Up and Go is is an exercise program available to people who want to reduce their risk for developing heart disease and other health problems associated with inactivity.
+Get Up and Go is an exercise program available to people who want to reduce their risk for developing heart disease and other health problems associated with inactivity.
 Program participants exercise while supervised by cardiopulmonary rehabilitation specialists.
 Particpants rotate among exercise stations including resistance training, treadmills, arm and bike ergometers, and NuStep stepping machines.
 Heart rates and blood pressures are monitored and exercise sessions are recorded.

 Whatever your goals, our exercise physiologists and nurses are here to aid you in reaching them.
 Exercise sessions are held with the same group members every time which provides a network of group support that serves to reinforce a lifetime commitment to exercise.